mrocklin/blog/_posts/work/2013-03-19-SymPy-Theano-part-1.md

 In the above example we used Theano to copy the behavior of SymPy's existing `numpy` and `Fortran` numeric solutions.
 Theano is capable of substantially more than this.
 To show a simple example we'll compute both our original output and the derivative simultaneously.

     outputs = expr, simplify(expr.diff(x))
+    print latex(outputs)

 $$ \begin{pmatrix}\frac{8}{3} x \left(- 4 x + 4\right) e^{- 2 x}, & \frac{32}{3} \left(2 x^{2} - 4 x + 1\right) e^{- 2 x}\end{pmatrix} $$

-We redefine our functions to produce both outputs
+We redefine our functions to produce both outputs, instead of just `expr` alone

     fn_numpy = fn_numpy = lambdify([x], outputs, 'numpy')
     fn_theano = theano_function([x], outputs, dims={x: 1}, dtypes={x: 'float64'})